Yainer Diaz Player Props: Astros vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.3 strikeouts per nine innings.
+- The 7.3 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies' 5.65 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.63).

-- His last time out came in relief on Sunday when the righty tossed two-thirds of an inning against the New York Yankees, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Saturday against the New York Yankees, the left-hander tossed six innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.